SnazzyGaz/morse/README.md

 - MP3 export is generated locally in the browser
 - If MP3 encoding is unavailable for any reason, the app falls back to WAV
-- Google Fonts are still referenced online, so if those were not already loaded the app may fall back to system fonts when offline

 ## Development